modx-pro/Docs/en/01_Components/01_pdoTools/03_Parser.md

 [[#COOKIE.some_key]]
 ```

-You can indicate any friends in arrays:
+You can indicate any fields in arrays:
 ```
 [[#15.properties.key1.key2]]
 ```